zionSchulerSTEM/STEP_session_2/README.md

 # STEP_session_2

 ## The big picture
-The goal of this session is to give you all a big picture view of what algebra and geometry, how it enables us to use concepts from calculus in interesting ways, and why it is a useful tool to keep sharp in your mathematical toolkit.
+The goal of this session is to give you all a big picture view of algebra and geometry, how it enables us to use concepts from calculus in interesting ways, and why it is a useful tool to keep sharp in your mathematical toolkit.
 Before diving into the focus of this session, we will take a look at some of the fundamental concepts that these topics build on.
 Many of these concepts will be familiar to you all, but I will present them here for the sake of completeness.

+Algebra can be thought of as the art of inverting variables and functions to a form that is more readily used for the problem at hand.
+Algebra takes a symbolic approach to modelling problems.

+Geometry can be thought of as the art of describing objects based on their form or structure.
+Geometry takes a a very visual approach to solving problems.

+Calculus can be thought of as the art of describing a function at a particular point and the art of describing how a function instantenously changes or accumulates over some period of time.
+This knowledge is useful in determining the rates of growth of certain functions as well as where the critical points of a function are at.

 # Algebra, Geometry, Calculus